vikashj1/springboot-backend/README.md

 # Architecture
 Spring Data JPA is used in the persistence layer and MySQL is used as the database.
 # Tracked issues
-The relationship is not established properly, so you might face some trouble while going through it.
-Though, it could be solved with a little bit of work. git.ignore is not set, so all files are added.
+1)The relationship is not established properly, so you might face some trouble while going through it.
+Though, it could be solved with a little bit of work.

+2)git.ignore is not set, so all files are added.